Arizona State University

 Elliot began his musical career at the age of 15, playing professionally in jazz groups and musical theaters in Syracuse, NY.
 His love of blues, jazz, and improvisation led him to New England Conservatory to study with Paul Bley, the great free-improvisation pianist.
 While completing his undergraduate degree in jazz piano and composition at NEC he was inspired by mentors Danilo Perez, Hankus Netsky, and Michael Gandolfi, who first exposed him to the sounds of modern classical music.
 Before long, the works of Elliott Carter, Steve Reich, Terry Riley, and Anton Webern completely changed Elliot’s outlook on the world of music.
 Elliot went on to earn a Masters degree in Music Composition and Technology from New York University, where he studied composition with Marc-Antonio Consoli.
 During his time at NYU he composed a number of pieces for short films.
-Elliot is presently a doctoral student at Arizona State University, studying composition with James DeMars, Roshanne Etezady and Rodney Rogers.
+Elliot recently earned a D.M.A. degree from Arizona State University, studying composition with James DeMars, Roshanne Etezady and Rodney Rogers.

 As a scholar, Elliot is fascinated with the intersection of improvisation and composition and is developing a new analytical model in which the improvisational elements of a composition are discussed as part of an eclectic analysis.
 Other areas of intellectual interest are early blues music and the music of George Gershwin.
-Elliot enjoys teaching, and currently teaches ear-training classes at Arizona State University and music technology classes at Collins College.
+Elliot enjoys teaching, and currently teaches theory and ear-training classes at Phoenix College and music technology classes at Collins College.